qemacs/qemacs/qe-manual.md

 * argument `s` a valid pointer to an uninitialized dynamic buffer object.

+### `const char *dbuf_str(DynBuf *s);`

+Get a pointer to a C string for the contents of a dynamic buffer

+* argument `s` a valid pointer to an uninitialized dynamic buffer object.

+Note: a null terminator is set at the end of the buffer and an empty string is returned if the buffer has not been allocated.

 ### `int dbuf_write(DynBuf *s, size_t offset, const uint8_t *data, size_t len);`

 Write a block of data at a given offset in a dynamic buffer